What are the material options for my new windows?

 The latest advances in window technology mean that the discrepancies between the various materials are diminishing, so deciding which is the best choice for your property comes down to a question of individual taste and budget.
 That being said, it’s still a good rule of thumb that traditional materials such as timber and wood alternatives are well suited to older homes while aluminium and uPVC frames are a good choice for houses built from the 1960s onwards.
 At Bergson & Eaton, we create bespoke windows to enhance your home in a wide range of materials, colours and finishes.

-Click here to read more about the range of bespoke windows we offer and if you need more advice, call us on 03336 007 007 or pop into our showroom in Aylesbury, where the friendly team will be pleased to help.
+Call us on 03336 007 007 or pop into our showroom in Aylesbury, where the friendly team will be pleased to help.